Which Is Better Boxing or Brazilian Jiu Jitsu? (Explained)

 • Fighting Style Differences

-Boxing is a striking sport, and players are only permitted to use their fists to hit the opponent.
-In BJJ, players have to overthrow their opponents, pinning them to the ground.
+Boxing is a striking sport; players can only use their fists to hit opponents.
+In BJJ, players must overthrow their opponents, pinning them to the ground.

 • Rules Differences